 She was awarded a Professorship at the age of 38 and appointed Member of the Order of the British Empire in the 2016 Queen’s honours list for services to engineering through public engagement.

-In 2016, Danielle George received the Royal Academy of Engineering Rooke Medal for Services to Engineering, in 2017 she received the Harold Hartley Medal for Outstanding Contribution to the Field of Measurement and Control and in 2018 she was awarded the 2018 Michael Faraday Prize.
+In 2016, Danielle George received the Royal Academy of Engineering Rooke Medal for Services to Engineering, in 2017 she received the Harold Hartley Medal for Outstanding Contribution to the Field of Measurement and Control, and in 2018 she was awarded the 2018 Michael Faraday Prize.

-Danielle’s research is dedicated to solving one of the 14 world engineering grand challenges of the 21st century; engineering the tools for scientific discovery.
+Danielle’s research is dedicated to solving one of the 14 world engineering grand challenges of the 21st century: engineering the tools for scientific discovery.

 Her expertise in radio frequency engineering and microwave communications is applicable to a broad range of scientific and industrial sectors.